Virginia Marine Police: Southern Area

 This area's responsibility includes the James River, Elizabeth River, Nansemond River, their tributaries, and others in the area.
 Its office is located at the Marine Police Division's Operations Station in Newport News, Virginia, overlooking the James River.

 Eastern Shore

 This area's responsibility includes both the Chesapeake Bay and Atlantic Ocean side of Virginia's Eastern Shore.
 Its office is located in Belle Haven, Virginia.

 Special Investigations Unit

 The Special Investigations Unit operates state-wide and handles a number of high-priority investigations, often working closely with federal partners.

 Operations

 "Operations" as it is known, encompasses several sub-sections, which include a Maintenance section and Communications section.
 These sections are based at the Division's Operations Station in Newport News, Virginia.

 Maintenance

 The maintenance section is responsible for the day-to-day repair, maintenance, and rigging of vessels.
-The agency currently has over 100 vessels in service.
+The agency currently has 46 vessels in service.